rinliauw/rinliauw.github.io/content/blog/the-visitor-pattern-for-collision-handling/index.md

 just a lot uglier.
 Apparently more recent Java versions have [improved on that](https://cr.openjdk.java.net/~briangoetz/amber/pattern-match.html).
-That being said, this alternative `instanceof` approach doesn't really have a name, and I'm not sure if fits among the usual over-abstracted Java code.
+That being said, this alternative `instanceof` approach doesn't really have a name, and I'm not sure if it fits among the usual over-abstracted Java code.

 ## Multiple dispatch